 Consulting is a highly competitive industry and employers are looking for evidence of core skills and talent (even if it’s raw).
 Your BCG resume should highlight your academic accomplishments, from your GPA to any graduation honors.
 In some cases, you can highlight standout test scores and solid performance in relevant classes (i.e., business and quant).

 Here’s one of the best BCG resume tips we can offer: as you detail your work experiences, quantify any results you achieved.
 Translation: use numbers and metrics whenever possible.
 Showcase the impact of your work – what did you do, how did you do it, and what did it result in?

-It’s useful to say you led a project, but it’s better if you can point to the specific revenue generation, cost savings, or other impact it achieved.
-Feel free to elaborate on specific ways you innovated to achieve these results.
+It’s useful to say you led a project, but it’s better if you can be specific in regards to how many people you led and how big the budget was that you managed.
+Did you have to pitch the project to senior leadership to get approval?
+If so, that’s relevant to mention.
+Finally, point to the specific revenue generation, cost savings, or other impact it achieved.
 Remember – consulting is a numbers and data-driven profession.
-Use your resume to demonstrate your comfort with numbers.
+Use your resume to demonstrate your comfort with and affinity for numbers.

 BCG Resume Tips

-Be sure not to go over five different sections—you don’t want the employer’s eyes to glaze over before they’re done considering you.
-A solid breakdown would include these sections:
+Be sure not to go over five different sections—you don’t want the reviewer’s eyes to glaze over before they’re done considering you.
+A solid resume would include these sections:

 - Professional Experience

 If you’re struggling to keep your resume to 1 page, you may be tempted to cut out the Personal section.
 Don’t!
 This is the only section of the resume that humanizes you, and we’ve heard directly from reviewers that this is the one section they make sure to read.

 If a particular bullet point doesn’t include a number, we’d question whether it even belongs on your resume at all.
 Push yourself to be specific about the skills you used and the metric impact you achieved across your experiences.